 Facilitation: With a group of 12 youth, it is recommended to have one adult facilitator and one teen leader (see background note above).
 Additional helpers such as older youth or adult volunteers would be beneficial.

 Preparation: It is highly recommended that you read through the facilitator guide before leading the camp.
 The first part of the guide provides background information on native bee biology, challenges the native bees face, the importance of pollination for agriculture, the importance of biodiversity, and conservation strategies to help native bees and increase biodiversity.
-The rest of the guide has detailed instructions for leading the “Model of Pollination”, “Challenge Map” and “Native Bee Nest” activities as well as directions for other supplemental activities.
+The rest of the guide has detailed instructions for leading the “Model of Pollination,” “Challenge Map,” and “Native Bee Nest” activities as well as directions for other supplemental activities.

 Evaluation: This curriculum was developed for the 2019 National 4-H Council Ag Innovators Experience (AIE).
 We are expected to track and evaluate the program.
 Please ask youth to complete the “Participant Evaluation Sheet” and contact Maya Hayslett, hayslett@iastate.edu or 319-321-1350, to have them collected.